Faqs

 We recommend getting a credit card that can be used to get cash from an ATM, but with parents’ ability to monitor transactions (and cancel in the event of a lost card) from home.
 Amex, Visa and Mastercard are accepted pretty much everywhere.
 Discover is gaining acceptance in Europe, but not accepted everywhere.
 Discover recommends having another type of card, just in case.

-If you are interested in a Prepaid card, Visa Buxx is fine.
+If you are interested in a Prepaid card, a Visa Pre-Paid card is fine.
 Many banks offer a DEBIT card on your checking account that will work in the ATMs.
-AAA also has a prepaid card that works well.

 Important note: You MUST contact your bank and/or card company so they’ll know the dates & countries on the Tour.
 That way, they won’t deny the transaction which they might think is “suspicious” if transactions are seen in Germany then Austria only a few hours later.